Norwich: Buses and coaches

-The main bus companies operating routes in and around Norwich are First Eastern Counties, Konectbus and Sanders Coaches; destinations throughout the city and the rest of Norfolk are served, as are Peterborough and Lowestoft.
+The main bus companies operating routes in and around Norwich are First Bus East of England, Konectbus and Sanders Coaches; destinations throughout the city and the rest of Norfolk are served, as are Peterborough and Lowestoft.

 National Express runs ten coaches a day to three main London airports: Stansted, Heathrow and Gatwick; there are also five services each day to London and one a day to Birmingham.
-Megabus also operates a daily service to London.

 Most bus and coach services run from Norwich bus station or Castle Meadow.

 The Norwich park and ride network has six sites run by Konectbus; in 2004, it was reported to have one of the UK's largest park & ride operations.
 Almost 5,000 parking spaces are provided; between April and December 2023, the number of passengers using the service increased by 2.6 million compared to the same time period in 2022.

-First Eastern Counties' operations in Norwich was one of five FirstGroup operations to begin taking delivery of battery electric buses in 2023, funded through the Zero Emission Bus Regional Areas (ZEBRA) grant from the UK government.
+First Bus East of England' operations in Norwich was one of five FirstGroup operations to begin taking delivery of battery electric buses in 2023, funded through the Zero Emission Bus Regional Areas (ZEBRA) grant from the UK government.
 The first seven buses from an order for 60 Wright StreetDeck Electroliner double-decker buses began entering service in Norwich from October 2023, with eleven Wright GB Kite Electroliner single-deck buses later delivered during 2024, replacing pre-existing diesel buses at First's Roundtree Way depot.